davidagler/howtowritephilosophy/lessons/argue.md

 In the above passage, having the label "P1" makes it easier to refer back to this specific part of the argument.
 The use of labels also criticism of arguments clear.
 For example, if I were to argue that the above argument is bad, I could make it clear which part of the argument is flawed, e.g., I could say "the above argument is flawed because P1 is false."

-Second, some people find reading arguments that are put in standard form easier to understand.
+Second, some people find reading arguments that are put in standard form easier.
 One reason for this is that since the argument requires labeling premises and the conclusion, the reader need not guess which of the propositions are premises (reasons) and which proposition is the conclusion.

 Third, another popular reason for putting arguments in standard form is one plans on altering the argument by supplying missing premises, arguments for premises, or modifying certain propositions in the argument.
 To illustrate, our earlier argument aimed to show that death (posthumous nonexistence) is not bad.
 Suppose we wished to *extend* this argument by using this conclusion as a premise (or as an intermediate conclusion: "IC") for the argument that there is no reason to fear death.
 We might extend our above argument as follows: